CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Chickenpox vaccine

 Why you might need it: Chickenpox, or varicella, is a highly contagious viral infection that causes an itchy, blister-like rash on your skin.
 Many people get chickenpox or the chickenpox vaccine as children, but adults who haven’t had either should get the vaccine, the CDC says.
-However, because the effects of the virus on an unborn baby are unknown, pregnant women should not receive the vaccine.
+However, because the effects of the live virus in the vaccine on an unborn baby are unknown, pregnant women should not receive the vaccine.

 When it get it: The vaccine is given in two doses at least 28 days apart and is best to get after you give birth, the CDC says.
 If you get it before pregnancy, avoid becoming pregnant for at least one month after each injection.

-HPV Vaccine
+HPV vaccine

 Why you might need it: HPV is the most common sexually transmitted infection in the US.
 There are several different types of HPV, some of which can cause health problems like genital warts and cancers.
 The CDC recommends that 11- to 12-year-olds get two doses of the vaccine to ward against cancers caused by HPV, but if you weren’t vaccinated when you were younger, women up to 26 years old can get a catch-up vaccine.
-It’s not, however, recommended for pregnancy.
+It’s not, however, recommended during pregnancy.

 When to get it: You can get the three-dose series of the HPV vaccine before or after pregnancy.